 Is there a special orientation to the program?

 Enrolled nurse aide students are required to attend the Nurse Aide Program Orientation before the semester starts.
 Date is listed in the ACC class schedule.
-Students who do not attend put themselves at risk for being asked to drop the program.
+Students who do not attend put themselves at risk for being dropped from the program.

 What do I need to do to enroll in the program?